 This article from Marketing Week has some great tips on how to create a brand video without breaking the bank.

 These are just some of the ways to ensure customers understand your proposition and it sparks interest.
 Many merchants are still reluctant to use apps in their daily lives, so when creating any of these products, ensure they are not too technical and easily understandable for people from a variety of backgrounds.

-In a few weeks, we’ll release How to market Merchant Apps part 2, with more marketing strategies to consider when marketing to merchants.
+In a few weeks, we’ll release How to create a marketing strategy for merchant apps – Part 2, with more marketing strategies to consider when marketing to merchants.
 Make sure you check back in for that.